harikt/aurav2book/manuscript/chapter8.md

 Now time to browse the `http://localhost:8000/blog/read/1` .

+### Questions

 What have we achieved other than creating lots of classes ?

-Good question.
+That is really a good question.
 We are moving the responsibility to its own layers which will help us in testing the application.
 Web applications get evolved even we start small, so testing each and every part is always a great way to move forward.